xiaofengma2000/ML100/README.md

   Hands on ML with Scikit Lean and Tensorflow book finished today

-## Tensor Floe Vector Representations of Words tutorial
+## Tensor Flow Vector Representations of Words tutorial